 Building a token with the ERC-20 standard is useful for a number of reasons.
 First, developers don’t have to start from scratch every time they build a new token or dApp.
 Because the ERC-20 standard has become a popular token standard, it generates a significant network effect.
 Developers and users can have confidence that any token created using the ERC-20 standard will interoperate with the hundreds of other ERC-20 tokens and those services that already accept ERC-20 tokens.

 Other advantages of the ERC-20 standard include fungibility and flexibility.
-Fungibility means that ERC-20 tokens are functionally identical and therefore interchangeable, which is important if developers want their tokens to act like money.
+Fungibility in this context means that all ERC-20 tokens are functionally identical and therefore completely interchangeable with each other, which is important if developers want their tokens to act like money.
 With respect to flexibility, ERC-20 tokens can be customized for a number of applications:

-With around 1,000 tokens in circulation today, the use cases for ERC-20 continue to expand.
+With more than 1,000 tokens in circulation, the use cases for ERC-20 continue to expand.
 ERC-20 tokens represent a large variety of assets, both digital and physical.
 There are ERC-20 tokens that represent real estate, art, stocks, unused hard drive space, and more.
 ERC-20 tokens also serve many functions within the systems they are built for, including decentralized finance products, markets, exchanges, games, wallets, and voting for protocol upgrades as part of a project’s governance apparatus.

-While ERC-20 remains the definitive Ethereum token standard today, there are several new token standards currently in development.
+While ERC-20 remains the definitive Ethereum token standard, there are several new token standards currently in development.
 These include ERC-223, ERC-777 and ERC-1155.
 Each one looks to improve upon the original standard, while maintaining ERC-20 as the foundation.